chocoluffy/wechat_web_scraper/README.md

 ✔️(2016.7.17)Add field checking for forms, so that we allows users to upload empty field when in "playmode".

-- Allow short english text being uploaded and texts, prepared for twitter and facebook feeds.
+✔️(2016.7.17)Allow short english text being uploaded and texts, prepared for twitter and facebook feeds.

 - A fancier UI?